The Little Prince: Post-publication

-As part of a 32-ship military convoy he voyaged to North Africa where he rejoined his old squadron to fight with the Allies, resuming his work as a reconnaissance pilot despite the best efforts of his friends, colleagues and fellow airmen who could not prevent him from flying.
+Weeks after his novella was first published in April 1943, Saint-Exupéry joined the Free French Forces as a pilot.
+He was part of a 32-ship military convoy that voyaged to North Africa, where he rejoined his old squadron to fight with the Allies, resuming his work as a reconnaissance pilot despite the efforts of his friends, colleagues and fellow airmen to dissuade him.
 (Note: Following one of his crashes in a sophisticated single-pilot spy aircraft that resulted in him being grounded, Saint-Exupéry spared no effort in his campaign to return to active combat flying duty.
 He utilized all his contacts and powers of persuasion to overcome his age and physical handicap barriers, which would have completely barred an ordinary patriot from serving as a war pilot.
 Instrumental in his reinstatement was an agreement he proposed to John Phillips, a fluently bilingual Life Magazine correspondent in February 1944, where Saint-Exupéry committed to "write, and I'll donate what I do to you, for your publication, if you get me reinstated into my squadron."
 Phillips later met with a high-level U.S. Army Air Forces press officer in Italy, Colonel John Reagan McCrary, who conveyed the Life Magazine request to General Eaker.
 Eaker's approval for Saint-Exupéry's return to flying status would be made "not through favoritism, but through exception."
 The brutalized French, it was noted, would cut a German's throat "probably with more relish than anybody.")
-He had previously escaped death by the barest of margins a number of times, but was then lost in action during a July 1944 spy mission from the moonscapes of Corsica to the continent in preparation for the Allied invasion of occupied France, only three weeks before the Liberation of Paris.
+After numerous narrow escapes, the pilot was finally lost in action during a July 1944 reconnaissance mission from Corsica to the continent in preparation for the Allied invasion of occupied France, only three weeks before the Liberation of Paris.
+He was 44 years old when he disappeared.
 (Note: Various sources state that his final flight was either his seventh, eight, ninth, or even his tenth covert reconnaissance mission.
 He volunteered for almost every such proposed mission submitted to his squadron, and protested fiercely after being grounded following his second sortie which ended with a demolished P-38.
 His connections in high places, plus a publishing agreement with Life Magazine, were instrumental in having the grounding order against him lifted.
 For some time Saint-Exupéry's friends, colleagues, and compatriots were actively working to keep the aging, accident-prone author grounded, out of harm's way.)